daryldyck/CarSpot-Android/README.md

 **Features include:**
 - Built in Java
 - Uses Google Firestore to store user data
+- Uses Google Authentication to verify login
 ___
 ### Profile Page
 ##### By Brian Domingo

 **Features include:**
-- Built in SwiftUI
 - SwiftUI changes appearance depending if user is creating a new profile or updating an existing profile.
-- Uses CoreDara for CRUD operations.
+- Uses Google FireStore for CRUD operations.
 ___
 ### Purchase Ticket Page
 **_By Daryl Dyck_**